 “I can’t do it”—this attitude can become a self-fulfilling prophecy.
 If you do not believe something can be done, why would you put the effort to do it in the first place?

-If you don’t put in the effort required, you are less likely to get the result you want, hence affirming your initial thought: “I can’t do it.”
+If you don’t put in the effort required, you are less likely to get the result you want.
+As a result, you affirm your initial thought: “I can’t do it.”

 “I do not deserve this”—self-sabotage comes from fear of failure.
 If you are afraid you won’t pass the test, you might be tempted not to study at all.
-In this way, if you fail, you can blame it on not studying.
+Therefore, if you fail, you can blame it on not studying.

-In this case, you can shift the blame from yourself to some external circumstance—it was not your capabilities that failed; it was the situation.
+In this case, you can shift the blame from yourself to some external circumstance.
+For example, it was not your capabilities that failed, it was the situation.

 The imposter syndrome

 “Who am I to do this”—the strong feeling of inadequacy comes together with this type of mental dialogue.